ricardojacomini/k8s_nvidia_ingest/README.md

 # Kubernetes Cluster Setup with GPU Support

-This repository is a playbook that sets up a Kubernetes cluster in Slurm Reservation to evaluate NVIDIA-Ingest with GPU support on the master and worker nodes.
+This repository contains playbooks that set up a Kubernetes cluster in Slurm Reservation to evaluate NVIDIA-Ingest with GPU support on the master and worker nodes.
 It ensures that the GPU worker node is configured correctly to handle GPU workloads, including running NVIDIA Ingest (NV-Ingest) and NeMo Retriever Extraction.

 The playbook is divided into three main sections:
 1. **Install and Configure Containerd with NVIDIA Support**: Installs Containerd, configures it for Kubernetes, and adds NVIDIA runtime if a GPU is detected.